stefandrissen/SAM-MOD-player/README.md

 ### sequencer

 This is the sequencer.
 It is called every frame.
-It reads the pattern and sample information and fills the sample playback buffers.
+It reads the pattern and sample information and fills the pointers for the sample playback buffers.

 ### example